 For the main course, a soft cottage cheese Pulav would be very desirable and nutrient-dense.

 Along with it to treat her taste buds we can opt for carrot pickle which would be tangy and yummy.
 And that’s what a pregnant woman wants, right?

 Energy- 100 kcal, Protein- 3g, Carbohydrates-4g, Fats-7g

-I have personally experienced a lot hunger pangs at bedtime during my pregnancy, hence I believe one should always keep something to munch near her bed.
-A dry fruit would be a good option and walnuts are a good source of a lot of minerals like copper, manganese etc. that one requires.
+I have personally experienced a lot of hunger pangs at bedtime during my pregnancy, hence I believe one should always keep something to munch near her bed.
+A dry fruit would be a good option and walnuts are a good source of a lot of minerals like copper, manganese, etc. that one requires.